How can we stand in solidarity with those experiencing poverty?

 We believe strongly in making our programs inclusive and available to everyone

-Books are an additional cost and titles will be sent via email from the facilitator.
+- Books are an additional cost and may be purchased separately through the bookstore.

 What our program participants are saying